krishabbashyal/Apptive/README.md

 # Apptive

+You could include a feature that helps users compare the salaries they’re entering against industry averages or trends based on location and title.

 **Apptive** is a web application designed to help users manage and track job applications effectively.
 It is based on a job application tracking spreadsheet, built with a **Next.js** frontend and styled using **Tailwind CSS**.

 ## Key Features